Upendra-99/Upendra-99/README.md

 <p> An ambitious and detail-oriented aspiring Full Stack Developer with a BTech in Computer Science, adept at JavaScript technologies across MERN Stack and solving    Data Structures and Algorithm problems, <br> is a curious learner and excellent team player. <br><br>
 I am truly passionate about learning about new and emerging trends in the IT sector to enhance my knowledge <br><br>
-Looking forward to starting my career as a software developer and working on some of the exciting and challenging projects.
 </p>

 <img align="right" alt="GIF" clear = "both" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="400" height="250" />